borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

 ### Sounds

-`trivial-gamekit` can help you with tricking not only player eyes, but ears too!
+`trivial-gamekit` can help you with tricking not only player eyes, but ears too.
 First, let's inform the gamekit where it can locate a sound with `define-audio` macro.
 It supports a couple audio formats including `.ogg` (Ogg/Vorbis), `.flac` and `.wav`.

 ```common-lisp
 (gamekit:define-sound :snake-grab "snake-grab.ogg")
 ```

 For playing a sound `#'gamekit:play` function is used.
-Let's play this sound when we grabbing snake's head!
+Let's play this sound when we grabbing snake's head:

 ```common-lisp
 (gamekit:bind-button :mouse-left :pressed